sheazyRato/marathon-runner-analysis/README.md

 - Bar charts comparing categories
 - Distribution plots of runners’ finishing times

-*(Add screenshots or sample charts here to make it more engaging!)*

 ---

 This is the link to the dataset: https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/discussion/420633